kapozade/dotnet-api-template/README.md

 Supreme.Application: Defines the jobs that project is supposed to do and directs expressive domain objects to work.
 Supreme.Domain: Responsible for representing concepts of business, information about business situation and business rules.
 Supreme.Infrastructure: Provides generic technical capabilities that support higher layers.
+Supreme.Api.Tests: Provides you to add unit tests for API layer.
+It's up to you to enable integration tests at this layer.
+Supreme.Application.Tests: Provides you to add both unit and integration tests for Application Layer.
+For integration tests currently TestContainers are being used.
+Depending on your choices, RabbitMQ, MySQL, PostgreSQL containers will be registered.
+Supreme.Infrastructure.Tests: Provides you to add unit tests for Infrastructure Layer.
+It's up to you to enable integration tests at this layer.
 ```
 <i>PS: When you name your project Supreme will be replaced with the name of project.</i>